 The results of the studies conducted by the Centre for Food Safety (CFS) show that carbonated drinks and fruit juices were popular among children in Hong Kong.
 Yet, sugar in these drinks only increase the risk of overweight, obesity and dental caries but have little nutritional value.
 Therefore, the CFS will liaise with the trade on reducing sugar in carbonated drinks and fruit juices, with reference to the advice of the International Advisory Panel on Reduction of Salt and Sugar in Food (formerly known as International Advisory Panel on Reduction of Dietary Sodium and Sugar in Hong Kong) and the Committee on Reduction of Salt and Sugar in Food, as well as the international experience in reducing dietary sugar.

 8. What actions can the public take to reduce dietary intake of sugar?

 To avoid adverse health effects caused by excessive intake of sugar, the public is advised to make careful choices, read nutrition labels and choose food with lower sugar content.
-In Hong Kong under the Food and Drugs (Composition and Labelling) Regulation (Cap.132W), prepackaged food with “low sugars” or “no sugars” claim must contain no more than 5 grams or 0.5 grams of sugars respectively per 100 grams of solid/liquid food.
+In Hong Kong under the Food and Drugs (Composition and Labelling) Regulation (Cap.132W), prepackaged food with "low sugars" or "no sugars" claim must contain no more than 5 grams or 0.5 grams of sugars respectively per 100 grams of solid/per 100 millilitres of liquid food.